OntimizeWeb/docs/_o_components/35-o-table.component.md

 ### Custom content in toolbar <span class='menuitem-badge'>new<span>

-The `o-table` component allows to add content in the toolbar with the selector `o-table-toolbar` at start position by default but you can configure the position with `position='start'` at the start or at the end with the `position='end'.
+The `o-table` component allows to add content in the toolbar with the selector `o-table-toolbar` at start position by default but you can configure the position with `position='start'` at the start or at the end with the `position='end'`.

 If the selector `o-table-toolbar` is used together with `position='start'` the content will always be placed to the right of the New/Refresh/Delete and `o-table-buttons` buttons and if used together with  `position='end'` the content will always be placed to the left of the quickfilter